timriffe/LEdecomp/cran-comments.md

-This is a first push to CRAN.
+This is a first push to CRAN, 2nd attempt.
 The package has a fairly thorough selection of life expectancy decomposition methods, both analytic and algorithmic, many of which are not otherwise available.
+Minor edits have been made based on feedback from Konstanze Lauseker.

 ## Test environments
 * Ubuntu 20.04.6 LTS